pyrdm/pyrdm/docs/source/functionality.rst

    -  ``files``: a list of paths to the files within the dataset.

-   -  ``category_id``: the ID of a category in Figshare’s categories list
+   -  ``category_id``: the ID of a category in Figshare's categories list

-   -  ``tag_name``: a single string, or list of strings, to tag the data’s fileset with
+   -  ``tag_name``: a single string, or list of strings, to tag the data's fileset with

 -  Optionally, an ``article_id`` if the dataset already exists on the Figshare servers and you wish to update it.
 By default, this is set